samufern/samufern/README.md

 # Hi, I'm Samuel 👋

-I'm a final year student pursuing a Double Degree in Computer Engineering and Business Administration at University Carlos III de Madrid (UC3M).
-I'm passionate about technology, innovation, and music, and I'm always eager to learn and collaborate on exciting projects.
+I'm a final-year student pursuing a Double Degree in Computer Engineering and Business Administration at "Universidad Carlos III de Madrid (UC3M)".
+Passionate about technology, innovation, and music, I’m always eager to learn and collaborate on exciting projects.

 ---

 ## 🚀 About Me

 - 🎓 **Student at UC3M**
-- 🎮 **Video game enthusiast**
+- 🎮 **Video Game Enthusiast**
 - 🎵 **Musician**
 - 💻 **Tech Enthusiast**
 - 🤝 **Team Player**